Over the past few years, there have been numerous reports about urging parents to take their children outdoors.

 Types of Gross Motor Skills

-Gross motor skills follow a sequence, building on motor skills acquired previously.
-These skills can be categorized into three forms:
+Gross motor skills follow a sequence, building on motor abilities acquired previously.
+These abilities can be categorized into three forms:

 - Running; and

 These refer to body movements while remaining stationary at a place.
 For example when your child bends to pick up an object from the floor, she is relying on her non-loco motor skills.
 Examples include:

 Manipulative skills pertain to manipulation of objects like a ball.
 As these are Gross motor abilities, these manipulative skills use larger muscles of the body like hand, wrist etc. A few examples of manipulative skills are:

 All these together lay the necessary foundation for physical abilities that help your child to move around and play easily.
 Lack of these basic motor abilities can manifest themselves in delayed bilateral integration and midline crossing activities.